Microchip (comics): Fictional character biography

 Ultimately, Castle and Micro have one final fallout just before the cancellation of all three major Punisher titles in 1995.
 This fight comes to an end in the closing issues of The Punisher War Journal.
 Micro disagrees with Castle's increasingly violent methods, feeling that Castle has lost sight of their original goals and has gone too far for even him to tolerate.
 He decides to recruit a new "Punisher" to replace Castle, former Navy SEAL Carlos Cruz.
 Micro and Castle come face to face in one of Micro's safehouses in what appears to be a final confrontation.
-A gun battle ensues between the two former partners.
-This battle is interrupted by rogue S.H.I.E.L.D. agent Derek "Stone Cold" Smalls, who had been part of a program to take down vigilantes like Castle before becoming a vigilante himself.
+This battle is interrupted by rogue S.H.I.E.L.D. agent Derek Smalls, who had been part of a program to take down vigilantes like Castle before becoming a vigilante himself.
 Smalls fires a rocket into the safe house, apparently killing Micro.
-Castle moves on, unsure if he would have really slain his old friend himself.

 In the Civil War Files comic, just before the "Civil War" storyline was published, Iron Man talked about events in the Punisher's past from the Marvel Knights and MAX comics, which indicated that it did happen in the mainstream Marvel Universe at some point, meaning that the CIA drug trafficking and Punisher killing Micro in the MAX series is also considered canonical to Earth-616.

 During the 2008 - 09 "Dark Reign" storyline, Hood brings Microchip back from the dead and offers to bring his son back to life if he helps in dealing with the Punisher.
-Microchip sends Megatak to attack the Punisher's new hacker ally, Henry.
-To start off Hood's revival ritual of Castle's and Microchip's family, Microchip shoots G.W.
-Bridge in the head.
-Unfortunately, the Punisher refuses to help and threatens to use Firebrand to burn them alive.
-The death of Bridge succeeds in reanimating the corpses, but the Punisher, believing that his family is not actually present, forces Firebrand to destroy the bodies, then kills the villain.
+To start off Hood's revival ritual of Castle's and Microchip's family, Microchip kills G.W.
+Bridge.
+The death of Bridge succeeds in reanimating the corpses, but the Punisher, believing that his family is not actually present, forces Firebrand to destroy the bodies, then kills him.

 In the Punisher: In the Blood mini-series, the Punisher returns to New York City and vows to find Micro and make him pay for murdering G.W.
 Bridge.
 Micro is shown being knocked unconscious by Jigsaw.
 While being held captive in Jigsaw's warehouse hideout, he is visited by Stuart Clarke, an old ally of the Punisher.
-Stuart explains that his girlfriend died at the Punisher's hand and that he swore to make him pay only to see his revenge failed.
-Stuart walks away warning Micro that the Punisher is coming.
+Clarke explains that his girlfriend died at the Punisher's hand and that he swore to make him pay only to see his revenge failed.
+Clarke walks away warning Micro that the Punisher is coming.
 When the Punisher is captured, Jigsaw allows him to kill Micro by slashing his throat.

-Jigsaw's son Henry Russo learns his father was manipulating the Punisher and helps him to escape.
+Hood's demonic forces revive Microchip again.
+He has been forced to work as a tech asset for Kingpin, who uses Microchip to access and manipulate Punisher's consciousness.
+Microchip ended up releasing Punisher.
+When Microchip was given a second chance, he and Punisher began working together again.

+Powers and abilities

+Microchip is an expert hacker, mechanic, and weapons expert.
+He also possesses genius-level intellect.
+Microchip is also an expert marksman.